Skip to Content

 3. How is the progress toward English Language Proficiency measured on an ongoing basis?

-For more information, please visit the NMPED LCD English Learners page and select the English Language Development Instructional Framework Guidance Hand book or English Learner Toolkit, you may also visit the LCD English Learner Resources page.
+For more information, please visit the NMPED LCD English Learners page and select the English Language Development Instructional Framework Guidance Handbook or the U.S Department of Education’s English Learner Tool Kit, you may also visit the LCD English Learner Resources page.

 In addition to the annual English language proficiency assessment, ACCESS for ELLs or WIDA Alternate ACCESS, English Learners (ELs) like all students are assessed for academic achievement as follows pursuant to New Mexico Administrative Code (NMAC) 6.29.1.9L(1)-(2):